Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 She forced aside those kinds of resentful thoughts as the one minute warning was called, and gritted her teeth against the urge to tend to some last-second grooming.
 She'd only undo all the hard work of the production crew.

-The wait ended abruptly—she heard her name announced, rapturous cheering and applause, the band striking up a jazzed-up version of the theme from the old 1960s Star Trek, and she pretended to be delighted and amused by it as she stepped out onto the stage, waving and smiling and shaking hands with the host—David...somebody.
-She was solid on the David at least, but...oh, no, his full name was part of the show's name, which filled the stage.
+The wait ended abruptly—she heard her name announced, rapturous cheering and applause, the band striking up a jazzed-up version of the theme from the old 1960s Star Trek, and she pretended to be delighted and amused by it as she stepped out onto the stage, waving and smiling and shaking hands with the host—David... somebody.
+She was solid on the David at least, but... oh, no, his full name was part of the show's name, which filled the stage.
 David Royce.

 Settling onto the couch as the applause finally began to fade was a solid relief.